 At the budget end of things, to pair with machines such as the Sage Bambino Plus & Gaggia Classic Pro, my personal recommendation would be to go for the Sage smart mill pro.
 This machine has a heck of a lot going for it, for the price – and I’ve had one for over 5 years so I’m talking from experience.

 If you’re going for a heat exchanger or dual boiler machine, personally I’d go as high as you can on the mill, even though I have to admit that this is largely down to opinion than it is solid intel.
-I’ve not done enough testing to truly say this is a reality, however I’m fairly confident that the more you spend on the coffee grinder generally speaking, the better cup quality potential you’ll have.
+I’ve not done enough testing to in reality say this is a fact, nevertheless I’m fairly confident that the more you spend on the coffee mill primarily speaking, the better cup quality potential you’ll have.

 You must be logged in to post a comment.